joshsj/joshsj.github.io/source/index.md

 web development.
 Any tech stack is a good tech stack, but .NET, Vue & SQL is my favourite.

-I'm close to completing my degree in Software Engineering at Sheffield Hallam.
-I also have a GCSE and A Level in Computer Science.
-On top of my GCSE and an elective module, my French is coming along as well.
+I'm close to completing my degree in Software Engineering at Sheffield Hallam, during which I undertook a 14-month placement at [3Squared](https://3squared.com) and took a French elective.
+<em title="With Duolingo, I'm getting better every day.">Avec Duolingo, je
+m'améliore tous les jours.</em>

-When I'm not coding, I tinker with my bike and mechanical keyboards.
+When I'm not coding, I fiddle with my bike and mechanical keyboards.
 Most evenings involve cooking and music, and I've followed Formula 1 and the professional CS:GO scene for years.

-Check out my [projects](/projects), blog [posts](/posts),
+Check out my blog [posts](/posts), [projects](/projects),
 [Github](https://github.com/joshsj), and
 [LinkedIn](https://uk.linkedin.com/in/joshsjuk).
 If you like what you see, please get in touch at {% my_email %}.